-Edge computing is a distributed computing paradigm that brings computation and data storage closer to the location where it is needed, to improve response times and save bandwidth.
-Traditional cloud computing uses data centres that may be remote from devices and client.
+Edge computing is a distributed computing model that brings computation and storage closer to where they’re required, to improve response times and save bandwidth usage.
+Traditional cloud computing relies on remote servers storing your information that are far removed from where your client devices may reside.

 Benefits of Edge Computing